As of April 2007 the Linux® emulation layer is

 well.
 The remaining problems concern futexes, unfinished *at family of syscalls,

-problematic signals delivery, missing epoll
+problematic signals delivery, missing epoll and

-and probably some bugs we have not
+inotify and probably some bugs we have not

 discovered yet.
 Despite this we are capable of running basically all the Linux programs included in FreeBSD Ports Collection with